Best two-player Switch games that let you team up with a friend or family member

 (Image credit: Team17)

-When it comes to the best two-player Switch games, get ready to meet your opponent or partner head-on.
-With its removable Joy Cons to be shared between you both, the Nintendo Switch console was pretty much made for competitive and co-op antics.
+When it comes to the best two-player Switch games, get ready to meet your opponent (or partner) head-on.
+With its removable Joy-Cons to be shared between you both, the Nintendo Switch console was pretty much made for competitive and couch co-op antics.

-It's great to know that your friends and family don't need their own Switch to play games with you, but that's just the first hurdle.
-There are so many excellent two-player games to choose from in the Nintendo eShop that it can be tricky to pick out the best ones.
-We've done the hard part for you, combing the best Switch games, best Switch indie games, and of course the Switch exclusive titles to source ones that offer the best couch co-op experiences.
+However, while it's great to know that you only need one Switch for a play session with your friends and family, that's just the first hurdle.
+There are so many two-player games to choose from in the Nintendo eShop that it can be tricky to find the top picks on offer.
+Well, worry not because we've done the hard part for you, combing through the best Switch games, the best Switch indie games, and, of course, all the Switch exclusives to source the best couch co-op experiences.

-From nail-biting racing games to some of the best Pokemon games ever, you and your loved ones are in for hours of companionable gaming when you pick up one of the items on this list.
-Dock your console and get ready, because here are the best two-player Switch games to pick up now.
+From nail-biting racing games to some of the best Pokemon games ever made, the pair of you are in for hours of companionable gaming when you pick up one of the items on this list.
+So, dock your console and get ready because here are the best two-player Switch games to play right now.

 Recent updates